karlseguin/ccache/readme.md

 CCache's `LayeredCache` stores and retrieves values by both a primary and secondary key.
 Deletion can happen against either the primary and secondary key, or the primary key only (removing all values that share the same primary key).

 `LayeredCache` is useful for HTTP caching, when you want to purge all variations of a request.
-Consider:

 `LayeredCache` takes the same configuration object as the main cache, exposes the same optional tracking capabilities, but exposes a slightly different API: